econokeith/otis/README.md

 - download the package
 - in the command line:
   + $ cd path_to_outside_directory
-  + $ python -m robocam.examples.otistypes
+  + $ python -m robocam.examples.meetotis
 - you can see the examples' options via:
   + $ python -m robocam.examples.bboxes --help